DTXavier24/LDAP_Setup_Guide/Configuration_Procedures.md

 </p>

 <p align="center">
-  Comprehensive Guide for Configuring LDAP on Linux Systems
+  Comprehensive Guide for Configuring OpenLDAP on Linux Systems
 </p>

 > This repository provides a detailed walkthrough for configuring open-source LDAP (Lightweight Directory Access Protocol) on CentOS and Ubuntu Linux distributions.
 Learn how to integrate your systems with centralized authentication services efficiently and securely.